This page was last reviewed on November 6, 2020.

 Parking and Access

-The park can also be accessed by bike or on foot throuh the Cumberland Community Forest trail system or via the west end of Dunsmuir Avenue or Comox Lake Road.
+The park can also be accessed by bike or on foot through the Cumberland Community Forest trail system or from the west end of Dunsmuir Avenue (Camp Road) or Comox Lake Road.
 View a map of community parks on the parks page.

 View the brochures for the